Editor’s Note: The following is a guest post from IDS, a Drift partner based in Santiago, Chile.

 The goal with these trees is to help the user get what they want from the website – usually answers to basic questions about careers, financing, etc.

 Bots are awesome, yes, but they have limitations.
-While Drift bots use artificial intelligence to recognize users and learn from conversations to offer better answers, the flow of each conversation has to end at some point.
+While Drift uses AI chatbots to recognize users and learn from conversations to offer better answers, the flow of each conversation has to end at some point.

 It’s this end point that’s critical.
 If users don’t get what they want, the risk of them leaving the site rises, consequently resulting in lost leads.